Teresa N. Washington

 Teresa N. Washington is an African American academic, author, activist, and public speaker.
 She is known for her research on Àjẹ́, a Yorùbá term that defines both a spiritual power inherent in Africana women and the persons who have that power.
 Washington's book Our Mothers, Our Powers, Our Texts: Manifestations of Àjẹ́ in Africana Literature is the first comprehensive book-length study of Àjẹ́.
 Her book The Architects of Existence: Àjẹ́ in Yoruba Cosmology, Ontology, and Orature gives an in-depth analysis of the power of Àjẹ́ in the Yorùbá ethos and worldview.

 Education and career

-Washington earned her bachelor's degree in English at Fisk University in 1993.
+Washington earned her bachelor's degree in English (graduating magna cum laude) from Fisk University where she was inducted into the Phi Beta Kappa honor society in 1993.
 She earned her master's degree from the University of Mississippi in 1996, during which time she undertook study at the University of Ghana-Legon.
 Washington earned her PhD in Literature-in-English from Obafemi Awolowo University, Ile-Ife, Nigeria in 2000.

-Washington has taught at Obafemi Awolowo University; Fisk University; California State University, Stanislaus; Kent State University, and Grambling State University, where she was named the Ann Petry Endowed Professor in English in 2008.
+Dr. Washington has taught at Obafemi Awolowo University; Fisk University; California State University, Stanislaus; Kent State University, and Grambling State University, where she was named the Ann Petry Endowed Professor in English in 2008.